MicrosoftDocs/Advertising-docs/BingAds/guides/walkthrough-web-application-java.md

     </html>
     ```

-12. Edit the *ClientId*, *ClientSecret*, *RedirectUri*, and *DeveloperToken* values to your own credentials.
-If you are using sandbox, first follow the steps below in [Configuring Sandbox](#sandbox).

-13. The application is ready to be deployed to a server.
+12. The application is ready to be deployed to a server.
 For example you can publish a [Web App](http://azure.microsoft.com/services/app-service/web/) using the [Azure App Service](http://azure.microsoft.com/services/app-service/).
 For more information, see [Deploying a Web Application](#deploy).
 When you start the application you will be prompted by default for Microsoft account credentials to authenticate in production.

 ## <a name="sandbox"></a>Configuring Sandbox
 To use the [Sandbox](../guides/sandbox.md) environment, create a new text file named *bingads.properties* within your project source root directory e.g. **ProjectName\src\bingads.properties** and add the following text.
 The following are the complete contents of the *bingads.properties* file.
 If the sandbox environment setting is malformed or missing, the default environment is production.